Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 Mark remembers handing an invoice to a producer on the last day of the mix.
 Fourteen thousand dollars for dance foley they didn’t use.
 “Needless to say, he wasn’t happy to sign the check for that one.”

-It's these kinds of moments that force a decision.
-Either accept that dance foley is a losing fight, or figure out a different approach in doing it.
+It’s moments like these that force a decision.
+Either accept that dance foley is a losing fight or figure out a different approach.

 Fast forward to 2006 and Disney's High School Musical.